-The benefits of theater go well beyond what you’d imagine.
+The benefits of theatre go well beyond what you’d imagine.
 Performing on stage is a creative activity that builds self esteem and poise, but what you learn along the way is equally important.

 At Lights, Camera, Acting! we have fun while developing the following skills: